https://www.apollohealthco.com/wp-content/uploads/2020/12/AdobeStock_300851545-copy.jpeg

 Of all of the strategies that we recommend, exercise ranks amongst the highest because of the many benefits, which include increased blood circulation to the brain, upregulated brain-derived neurotrophic factor (often described as fertilizer for the brain), enhanced glymphatic drainage (which helps to clear amyloid-beta and tau from the brain), increased insulin sensitivity, reduced inflammation, improvement in sleep, mood, and much more.

 Exercise Goal: Look for opportunities to move and stay active throughout the day.
-Aim for at least 30 minutes of daily sustained aerobic activity, such as with an outdoor walk, interspersed with running as you are able.
+Aim for at least 30 minutes of daily sustained aerobic activity, such as an outdoor walk interspersed with running, as you are able.
 We also recommend strength training 3 to 4 times per week.

 Below, I’ll share some of my top picks for exercise trackers, some of which offer many additional features.
-Apollo Health subscribers can learn much about the benefits of exercise with detailed suggestions to protect cognition in “EXERCISE: ‘Just Do It’.”
+Apollo Health subscribers can learn much about the benefits of exercise with detailed suggestions to protect cognition in our Exercise guide.

 For those who eschew technology and Wi-Fi exposure but still want to track movement to stay motivated, consider this old-fashioned pedometer that tracks steps.
-It’s very easy to use, accurate, has a large display that’s easy to read and can be clipped onto your clothing or worn on a lanyard.
-Try to work up to 10,000 steps a day, roughly translated to five miles.
+It’s very accurate, easy to use, has a large display that’s easy to read, and can be clipped onto your clothing or worn on a lanyard.
+Try to work up to 10,000 steps a day, which roughly translates to five miles.

-Any version of the Apple Watch can sync to your iPhone via HealthKit and serves as an excellent fitness tracker, but I’ve specifically chosen the Series 6 because of all of the bonus features that can help monitor your overall health-to-benefit cognition.
-Please note that some older models may include some of the features highlighted below.
+All versions of the Apple Watch can sync to your iPhone via HealthKit and serve as an excellent fitness tracker.
+Still, I specifically recommend purchasing Series 6 or higher because of all of the bonus features that can help monitor your overall health to benefit cognition.
+(Those looking for a deal can find an older Series 6, starting around $149.)

 Fitbit data is seamlessly integrated into the ReCODE mobile app.
-Several versions of the Fitbit (including early Versa and Ionic models) are being phased out and are now available at deep discounts (around $50 to $60), so bargain shoppers can get these premium features at a discount.
+Several versions of the Fitbit (including early Versa models) are being phased out and are no available at deep discounts (around $60).
+By combining the watch with a premium Fitbit subscription, bargain shoppers can get fitness tracking plus many other enhanced features at an amazing discount.

 Track Sleep